What is sickle cell anemia?

 Who gets the disease?

-In the United States, the disease occurs most often among African-Americans and among Hispanics of Caribbean ancestry.
-In the United States, about one of every 625 African-American children and one in every 1,000 to 1,400 Hispanic-American children has sickle cell anemia.
-Throughout the world, the disease is also found among people of Arabian, Greek, Italian, Sardinian, Turkish, Maltese and southern Asian ancestry.
+In the United States, the disease occurs most often among African-Americans (in about one of every 400 African-American births) and among Hispanics of Caribbean ancestry (one in every 1,000 to 1,400 Hispanic-American children).
+Throughout the world, the disease is also found among people of Arabian, Greek, Italian, Sardinian, Turkish, Maltese, and southern Asian ancestry.

 Is there a difference between sickle cell anemia and sickle cell trait?